cyphertechnologiesinc/react-native-crystals/readMe.md

 **CMake errors:**
 - Ensure CMake 3.18.1+ is available
-- Check that all Kyber C files are in the correct directory
+- Check that all C files are in the correct directory

 ### General Issues